Chu Mei-feng

-Early life
+Early life and education

-Chu graduated from Xinheguomin Primary School, followed by Taipei Municipal Huajiang Senior High School, Taipei First Girls High School, National Chengchi University, and Metropolitan State University.
+Chu graduated from Xinheguomin Primary School, followed by Taipei Municipal Huajiang Senior High School, Taipei First Girls' High School, National Chengchi University, and Metropolitan State University.
 She has worked for the China Morning Edition and the Zili Evening Paper.

 Biography

-While a journalist of TTV World News, Chu took some photographs at a lesbian bar without disclosing it to the people featured in the images.
+While a journalist of TTV World News, Chu took photographs at a lesbian bar without disclosing it to the people featured in the images.
 This led to some lesbians being publicly revealed, and even resulted in some suicides.
 Additionally, she implied that Taiwanese actress Pan Mei Chen was a lesbian.
 Chu was confirmed to have broken the ethical standards of journalism and proceeded to leave TTV World News.